 Data Management Analyst Salary

-Earnings for Data Management Analysts in the United States come in at around $55K annually on average.
-Location is the biggest factor affecting pay for this group, followed by years of experience.
+Data Management Analysts in the United States take home an average $54K annually.
+Location is the biggest factor affecting pay for this group, followed by tenure.
 For the most part, Data Management Analysts enjoy their work and report high levels of job satisfaction.
-Medical and dental benefits are awarded to most, and a strong majority earn vision coverage.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 58 percent.
+Most receive medical and dental insurance and a strong majority get vision insurance.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.